At the annual Palisades Democratic Club meeting on January 31, one person complained on Zoom about his high DWP bills.

 In 2016, it started at $6; the next year it was $15, a jump of 150 percent.
 In 2018, he saw a $3.50 increase to $18.50 (a 22 percent jump) and in 2019, it rose another 23 percent to $22.70.
 Bullen noted an article published by the DWP on March 15, 2016, that said ALL ratepayers were promised an annual average increase of 3.86 percent over 5 years.

-(Editor’s note: In a subsequent story, Circling the News will examine the tiers, the “Eck, et al. v.
+(Editor’s note: This story formerly ran on March 23, 2021.
+CTN noted that in a subsequent story, it would would examine the tiers, the “Eck, et al. v.
 City of Los Angeles, et al. Settlement” and is it legal for a utility company to capture excess revenue to pay the City.)